Skip to main content

 Faculty Publication Celebration

-UFV's Faculty Publication Celebration takes place after faculty microlectures every other year.
+UFV's Faculty Publication Central takes place after faculty microlectures every other year.
 This year, we'll be returning to an in-person event where UFV faculty with scholarly work published within the last two years (peer-reviewed journal articles, books or book chapters, juried exhibitions, etc.) have their work featured.

 More information